Find Affordable College Courses

 Providence, RI

-Providence College came in at #8 in this year’s edition of the Best Value Education Schools in the New England Region ranking.
+Providence College landed the #8 spot in the 2023 rankings for the best value education programs.
 Providence is a small private not-for-profit school located in the medium-sized city of Providence.

-Providence undergraduate students pay an average of $55,988 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Providence are $55,988 a year.
 On average, education graduates from Providence take out $27,000 in student loans while working on their degree.

-As a testament to the quality of education it offers, Providence also is in the top 20% of our Best Education Schools in the New England Region ranking.
+In addition to its great value ranking, Providence is in the top 20% of all schools on our Best Education Schools in the New England Region list.

 $10,774 Average Tuition & Fees

 Quinsigamond Community College did quite well in this year’s ranking of the best value schools for education students.
 It came in at #9 on the list.
-Located in the midsize city of Worcester, Quinsigamond Community College is a public school with a medium-sized student population.
+Located in the city of Worcester, Quinsigamond Community College is a public college with a moderately-sized student population.

 Quinsigamond Community College undergraduate students pay an average of $10,774 in tuition and fees each year.
 After completing their degree, education graduates from Quinsigamond Community College carry an average student debtload of $19,120.

-NHTI-Concord’s Community College ranked #10 on this year’s Best Value Education Schools in the New England Region list.
+NHTI-Concord’s Community College landed the #10 spot in the 2023 rankings for the best value education programs.
 NHTI is a small public school located in the town of Concord.

 The average tuition and fees for an out-of-state undergraduate student at NHTI are $15,450 a year.
 On average, education graduates from NHTI take out $14,513 in student loans while working on their degree.